OskarRadon/new-portfolio/README.md

 - ~~Is the mobile front page really broken or is it just Chrome?~~
 - Make front page images less pixelated
 - Should the images be square?
+- Alt text for everything
+- Test for cross-browser compatability

 Copyright (c) 2016 **Oskar**